OddbeakerLLC/bash-ai/README.md

 - You need to have `git` installed on your system to clone the repository.
 - Ensure you have `sudo` privileges to install the script system-wide.
 - An OpenAI API key is required.
-You can get one [here](https://platform.openai.com/api-keys)
+You can get one [here](https://platform.openai.com/api-keys).
-- bash-ai requires curl and jq to run.
+- bash-ai requires `curl` and `jq` to run.
 It will try to install them if it cannot find them.

 ### Steps